yseulthb/yseulthb.github.io/_pages/CV.md

 Clinical interviews and cognitive assessments of patients with movement disorders.
 Under the supervision of Eugénie Lhommée, Neuropsychologist.

 * 2013 (April-July): Research assistant, [MPI for Human Cognitive and Brain Sciences](https://www.cbs.mpg.de/), Leipzig, Germany<br />
 Department of social neuroscience - In charge of the coding of chimpanzees' vocalisations and statistical analysis.
-Under the supervision of Natacha Mendès. <br />
+Under the supervision of Natacha Mendès.
 A [paper](https://www.nature.com/articles/s41562-017-0264-5) was published by Natacha Mendès and collaborators!

 ## Technical Skills and Languages